grackletu/grackletu.github.io/_pages/about.md

 ---
-permalink: /
 layout: archive
-title: "Welcome to the GRACkLe website!"
-author_profile: true
-redirect_from:
+title: "About GRACkLe"
-  - /about/
+permalink: /about/
-  - /about.html
+author_profile: false
 ---

-Info coming soon!
+Welcome to the

+This page will describe the overarching interests, efforts, and values of GRACkLe at Trinity University...
+Website is still under construction for now!